When is Joshua vs Bakole?

 In terms of recent activity, Anthony Joshua has been fighting more than Martin Bakole.

-Anthony Joshua last fought 9 months and 17 days ago, while Martin Bakole's last outing was 4 months and 16 days ago.
+Anthony Joshua last fought 26 days ago, while Martin Bakole's last outing was 1 year, 3 months and 17 days ago.

 What are the odds on Joshua vs Bakole?